Want to improve your posture and learn how to fix rounded shoulders? Let’s begin by first taking a look at your posture.

 The key to the fix for rounded shoulders is paying attention to symptoms such as musculoskeletal pain, mental stress and decreased performance.
 Employ strategies, such as those outlined above, to help moderate the impact of your lifestyle and activities on your body and avoid the potentially harmful effects of this common postural problem.

-To learn more from Justin Price about the causes and cures for both your own and your clients’ aches and pains, check out the fitness industry-s highest rated corrective exercise specialist certification program –The BioMechanics Method.
+To learn more about the causes and cures for both your own and your clients’ aches and pains, check out the fitness industry-s highest rated corrective exercise specialist certification program –The BioMechanics Method or click on the image below.

 1Cook, Gray.
 2010.
 Movement.
 Aptos, CA: On Target Publications.